aaronobandoporfolio/semiconductor-trade-labor-analysis-usa-2025/README.md

 - Compare U.S. semiconductor imports and exports by destination
 - Quantify tariff structures and trade barriers (MFN, Section 301) and their impact on competitiveness
 - Assess logistic efficiency and potential cost savings using rail and border data
-- Evaluate labor costs and employment trends in semiconductor-related industries (NAICS 334)
+- Evaluate labor costs and employment trends in semiconductor-related industries (NAICS 334), including wage premium dynamics, real vs. nominal wage growth by subsector, skills compression, and the structural shift from headcount growth to value-per-worker retention
 - Project global demand growth and the rise of new hubs using OECD and SIA data

 ## Data Sources